 Native title and land rights

-Native Title is the recognition by Australian law that Indigenous people have rights and interests to their land deriving from their traditional laws and customs.
+Native title is the recognition by Australian law that Aboriginal people have rights and interests to their land that come from their traditional laws and customs.

 The role of local councils

-It is important that local councils function in accordance with processes outlined in Native Title Act 1993.
-As government bodies, local councils are custodians of substantial tracts of land and carry out functions on behalf of the wider community, sometimes in areas where Native Title exists or may exist.
-Byron Shire Council is committed to addressing Native Title matters in its strategic, corporate and operational decision-making processes.
+Local councils must follow processes outlined in the Native Title Act 1993.
+Local councils are custodians of large areas of land and carry out activities where Native Title exists or may exist.
+Byron Shire Council makes sure that Native Title matters are addressed through planning and decision-making processes.

-Further information about Native Title and regional claims can be acquired from the National Native Title Tribunal.
+Further information about Native Title and regional claims can be acquired from the National Native Title Tribunal website.